tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 # Introduction

-TLS 1.3 {{!RFC8446}} supports pre-shared key (PSK) authentication, wherein PSKs can be established via session tickets from prior connections or externally via some out-of-band mechanism.
-The protocol mandates that each PSK only be used with a single hash function.
+TLS 1.3 supports PSK-based handshakes, wherein PSKs can be established either via session tickets from prior TLS connections or via an out-of-band mechanism.
+TLS 1.3 mandates that each PSK be associated with a single hash function.
+This makes it easier for formal analysis to exclude cross-protocol attacks where the same key is used in multiple different contexts.
-This was done to simplify protocol analysis.
-TLS 1.2 {{!RFC5246}}, in contrast, has no such requirement, as a PSK may be used with any hash algorithm and the TLS 1.2 PRF.
-This means that external PSKs could possibly be re-used in two different contexts with the same hash functions during key derivation.
-Moreover, it requires external PSKs to be provisioned for specific hash functions.
+TLS 1.2 also supports PSK-based handshakes, but does not require they be provisioned with a single hash function, any PSK may be used with any supported hash function and the TLS 1.2 PRF.
+This means that PSKs can be used in different contexts within TLS 1.2, and further can be used in TLS 1.2 and TLS 1.3 with the same hash function.
+Therefore a server that accepts both TLS 1.2 and TLS 1.3 PSK handshakes with the same PSK could potentially be vulnerable to cross-protocol attacks.

+This draft describes a method for processing PSKs such that they can be securely used with both TLS 1.2 and TLS 1.3.
+The design is such that it also allows for a PSK to be imported into TLS 1.3 with any supported hash function.
-To mitigate these problems, external PSKs can be bound to a specific hash function when used in TLS 1.3, even if they are associated with a different KDF (and hash function) when provisioned.
-This document specifies an interface by which external PSKs may be imported for use in a TLS 1.3 connection to achieve this goal.
-In particular, it describes how KDF-bound PSKs can be differentiated by different hash algorithms to produce a set of candidate PSKs, each of which are bound to a specific hash function.
+PSKs provisioned with one hash function can be processed to produce a set of candidate PSKs, each of which is bound to a, potentially different, specific hash function.
 This expands what would normally have been a single PSK identity into a set of PSK identities.
-However, it requires no change to the TLS 1.3 key schedule.
+Notably, this requires no change to the TLS 1.3 key schedule.

 # Conventions and Definitions